helium/HIP/0XXX-verification-mapping.md

 Subscribers that have been auto designated as verification mappers will earn rewards from the mapper pool.
 It is proposed that the rewards are calculated using a slightly modified approach vs. [what’s approved in HIP79](https://github.com/helium/HIP/blob/main/0079-mobile-poc-mappers-rewards.md#verification-mapping-rewards) .
 Specifically:

 -   Each radio charges up to 168 reward points over 168 hours (7 days)
--   A verification mapper completes the verification event by successfully connecting to the radio (Wi-Fi or CBRS) and reporting a timestamp, A-GPS location (and if possible on android a skyhook beacon)
+-   A verification mapper completes the verification event by successfully connecting to the radio (Wi-Fi or CBRS) and reporting a timestamp and GPS location (and if possible on android a skyhook beacon)

 No action is required by a mapper to connect to the radio and perform verification; this happens automatically using installed wi-fi cert and/or CBRS sim whenever a verification mapper is within broadcast proximity of the radio.